iefunogbon/NPower-Canada-Program/README.md

 •	Demonstrated a high level of understanding of Agile Project Management Lifecycle and key techniques and successfully complete Agile projects using tools such as Scrum, Kanban, and Gantt Charts.

-# I'm Microsoft Cretified : Azure Fundamentals
+# I'm Microsoft Certified : Azure Fundamentals